HassanTaleb90/OpenAIKit/README.md

 [![Swift](https://github.com/MarcoDotIO/OpenAIKit/actions/workflows/swift.yml/badge.svg?branch=main)](https://github.com/MarcoDotIO/OpenAIKit/actions/workflows/swift.yml)

 OpenAIKit is a community-maintained API for the OpenAI REST endpoint used to get output data from Dall-E 2 and GPT-3 models.
+Note: This following branch (stream-dev) is a development branch meant to implement streaming data for the GPT-3 and Fine-Tune endpoints.
+Anyone is welcome to make a pull request on this branch if their implementation will function perfectly.

 - [Features](#features)
 - [ToDo](#todo)